 We're not talking about some dangerous or illegal drug here; we're talking about sugar.
 Although it's considered harmless in comparison, sugar, in excess, can cause a host of problems for a lot of us: cravings, binge eating, weight gain and heart disease among them.
-According to the USDA, the average American consumed 151 pounds of sugar in 1999—an all time high.
-Since then, consumption has dropped slightly and in 2010 the average American consumed 132 pounds.
-(To put that into perspective, consider that the number was just 4 pounds in the year 1700.)
+According to the USDA, the average American consumed 151 pounds of sugar in 1999, an all-time high.
+Since then, consumption has dropped slightly, and in 2010 the average American consumed 132 pounds.
+(To put that into perspective, consider that the number was just four pounds in the year 1700.)

 Is Sugar Actually Bad for You?

-Well, aside from the increased bulge around the waistline, diets high in sugar are strongly linked to an increased risk for type 2 diabetes, elevated triglycerides, low HDL (good) cholesterol levels, and heart disease.
-Sugar intake has also been linked to depression, migraines, poor eyesight, autoimmune diseases (such as arthritis, and multiple sclerosis), gout and osteoporosis.
+Well, aside from the increased bulge around the waistline, diets high in sugar are strongly linked to an increased risk for type 2 diabetes, elevated triglycerides, low HDL (good) cholesterol levels and heart disease.
+Sugar intake has also been linked to depression, migraines, poor eyesight, autoimmune diseases (such as arthritis and multiple sclerosis), gout and osteoporosis.